-Students attending the online program at Eastern International College are advised by the Director of Student Services, Academic Support, and Advising, as well as faculty members and the Department Chairperson or Program Dean.
-The Director of Student Services, Academic Support, and Advising performs outreach to the students in their orientation module, as well as conducting outreach throughout their regular courses to determine how they are performing and if they have any questions or concerns.
+Students attending the online program at Eastern International College are advised by the Coordinator of Student Services and Academic Support (CSSAS), as well as faculty members and the Department Chairperson or Program Dean.
+The CSSAS performs outreach to the students in their orientation module, as well as conducting outreach throughout their regular courses to determine how they are performing and if they have any questions or concerns.
 This outreach serves to assist online students with transitioning to online learning and developing the skills needed to be successful throughout their coursework.
-The Director of Student Services, Academic Support, and Advising also works with the faculty and registrar to determine attendance concerns and provide follow-up activities to assist with student completion.
+The CSSAS also works with the faculty and registrar to determine attendance concerns and provide follow-up activities to assist with student completion.
 Faculty members and the Department Chairperson or Program Dean work to conduct regular academic advising sessions throughout the quarter with the students to help them achieve their academic goals.
 The Dean and Director of IT and eLearning may also advise the students.